Our CSR policy

 Fair trade industry

-Our Bio’s Fair bathroom linen is made from 100% organic fair trade cotton with a Max Havelaar label, guarantees comfort for your customers.
+Our Bio’s Fair bathroom linen, made from 100% organic fair trade cotton with a Max Havelaar label, guarantees comfort for your customers.

 Our floor mats are made from Phoenix fibres that are 100% produced from recycled water bottles.

 Cradle to Cradle certified®

 Our FUSION washroom collection is Cradle to Cradle Certified®.
 Assessed for its environmental and social performance across five critical sustainability categories, this certification is recognised globally as a measure of safer, more sustainable products made for the circular economy.
 It is a preferred product standard for responsible purchasing decisions for a growing number of brands and organisations across the globe.

 Consumables in the Natur’Elis line carry the EU Ecolabel, certifying reduced environmental impact throughout their life cycle.

 For the 6th year Elis received the Gold Medal in the EcoVadis questionnaire with a score of 75 points.